CreatorWorkflowsNow/lab-aemc-utah/docs/99-Additional-Content/9000-optional-setup-tasks.md

 :::

 ---
-## Review Service Catalog access settings in Dev Environment
+## Review Service Catalog access settings

 :::caution
 This step is not required as part of the initial App Engine Studio setup.
 :::

-Review App Engine Studio developer access to the Catalog Builder tool’s catalog item templates and catalogs/categories and update access as necessary.
+Review App Engine Studio developer access in the development environment to the Catalog Builder tool’s catalog item templates and catalogs/categories and update access as necessary.

 By default, App Engine Studio developers can leverage catalog templates to quickly create record producers or catalog items.
 Developers can also publish catalog items to any catalog.
 If you wish to limit access to templates or restrict publishing access to catalogs or categories, update the access accordingly in Catalog Builder.